St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 Kayaking Under the Moonlight

-One evening we ventured off on a moonlit kayaking tour of Salt River National Historical Park & Ecological Preserve, the only place Christopher Columbus landed on (now) U.S. soil.
-Our guide and fellow kayakers thankfully were patient as Jamie and I struggled to propel our two-person kayak (cooperation and known center of gravity required).
-As we floundered under star-lit skies through the calm, bioluminescent bays amid protected mangrove forests, our guide regaled us with St. Croix folk tales, pirate legends, and a few local ghost stories.
-We stopped splashing our paddles often to sweep our hands through the waters to reveal the blue and white glow from the phosphorous in the water.
+One evening we ventured off on a moonlit kayaking tour of Salt River National Historical Park & Ecological Preserve.
+Did you know it’s the only place Christopher Columbus landed on (now) U.S. soil?
+Our guide and fellow kayakers thankfully were patient as Jamie and I struggled to propel our two-person kayak.
+We floundered under star-lit skies through the calm, bioluminescent bays amid protected mangrove forests.
+Meanwhile, our guide regaled us with St. Croix folk tales, pirate legends, and a few local ghost stories.
+We stopped splashing our paddles often to sweep our hands through the waters.
+This movement magically reveals the blue and white glow from the phosphorous in the water.
 Jamie and I thoroughly enjoyed ourselves but were quite weary (and wet) after two hours of paddling.

 The Buccaneer: Our Home Away from Home